ogc1231/comprehensible-spanish-frontend/README.md

   2. Delete: Represented by a trash can icon, when clicked, it triggers the `handleDelete` function.

   - **Dropdown Menu Profile**: This contains three items:
-  1. Edit profile: Represented by a pencil icon, when clicked, it redirects to chnage profile image page
+  1. Edit profile: Represented by a pencil icon, when clicked, it redirects to change profile image page
   2. Change username: Represented by a bin icon, when clicked, it redirects to change usrename page
   2. Change password: Represented by a key icon, when clicked, it redirects to change password page

 ### `NotFound.js`
 The `NotFound` component is used to inform users that the page they're trying to access doesn't exist or cannot be found when they are redirect to a wrong they search for a non existent url.

 ## Custom Hooks